Why Longwood Gardens at Christmas is Pure Magic

 Tunnel made of white lights

-The stunning holiday scenery provides great backdrops for photos just about everywhere around the property.
+The stunning holiday scenery provides great backdrops for photos all around the property.
 During the day, you’ll be spoiled for choice with all the decorations.
 If you’re visiting at night, look for places that have a little bit more ambient light so that people’s faces will be visible in the photos.

 Blue and white lights covering a Christmas tree indoors